ginobean/clean-cobol/README.md

 single solitary '.' at the end of each procedure paragraph, you will likely see few/no changes in the resulting generated output file.

-    - inserts the following code block terminators, as needed:
+Inserts the following code block terminators, as needed:
 + end-if

 + end-evaluate
 + end-start
 + end-search

 + end-call
 + end-read
 + end-write
 + end-rewrite

 + end-compute
 + end-string
 + end-unstring

 Note that, in general, block terminators will only be added if they are not already present and the associated start token (e.g. 'call',